UC San Diego Health provides the only cutaneous lymphoma clinic of its kind in the San Diego region.

 Cutaneous lymphoma is a rare subtype of non-Hodgkin lymphoma that starts in the skin.The cancer cells originate in white blood cells called lymphocytes, which usually involve T- cells (the more common form of lymphoma) or B-cells.
 Both types of lymphoma can affect the skin, lymph nodes, peripheral blood and internal organs.

-Treatment options for cutaneous lymphoma depends on the lymphoma type, any previous treatments received and their effects, and the patient's condition and overall needs.
+Treatment options for cutaneous lymphoma depend on the lymphoma type, any previous treatments received and their effects, and the patient's condition and overall needs.
 At UC San Diego Health, treatment approaches may include:

 - Skin-directed therapies such as topical treatments like steroids, retinoids and chemotherapy, as well as phototherapy (light therapy), skin radiation, and surgical removal of lesions.